Carus' Sasanian campaign: Aftermath

+Meanwhile, to the east, Diocletian marched westward along the Danube at the head of the eastern army.
 A succession war followed, which saw Carinus defeat another rival, Sabinus Julianus, before he was also killed in summer 285.
-Diocletian negotiated a peace with the Sasanians a few years later in 287–88 which saw pro-Roman Tiridates III installed in a possibly-partitioned Armenia, though this reconstruction has been disputed.
+Numerian's withdrawal was not accompanied by a treaty, leaving relations between Rome and the Sasanians uncertain until Diocletian's return to the east in 286.
+He negotiated a peace with the Sasanians in 287–88 which saw pro-Roman Tiridates III installed in a possibly-partitioned Armenia, though this reconstruction has been disputed.
 Rome claimed victory in the negotiations.
 The settlement in 287 did not long hold, however, as conflict with the Sasanians resumed some nine years later in 296.